 Set among wooded hills and olive groves, Olvera lies between the Sierra de Líjar and the Sierra de las Harinas mountains.

-As you approach, it is the two most prominent buildings that catch your eye before you can even see the beautiful display of whitewash covering the hill.
+As you approach, the two most prominent buildings catch your eye before you can even see the beautiful display of whitewash covering the hill.
 The neoclassical Encarnación Church and old Arab castle punctuate the skyline making up the classic view of Olvera.

-Navigating the series of tight, mostly one way streets may be challenging for some as well.
-If in doubt, park down the bottom and make the climb to the town hall square, it will be worth it.
+Navigating the series of tight, mostly one way streets may be challenging for some.
+If in doubt, park down at the bottom and walk up to the town hall square; it will be worth it.

 From Olvera, it is less than 100km back to Seville.
-If you have the time, there are a few other white village detours you can make as shown on the map below.
+You can make a few other white village detours if you have the time, as shown on the map below.